entropy-network/paragon/README.md

 - `crates/provers`: This crate is responsible for creating proofs for the `STF`.
 - `crates/rollup`: This crate runs the `STF` and offers additional full-node functionalities.

-# How to run the sov-rollup-starter:
+# How to run paragon:
 #### 1. Change the working directory:

 ```shell,test-ci